IfanSnek/BF2VR/README.md

 ### Mandatory settings:
 * DirectX 12 - Off
 * TAA - High (it's disabled anyway but it must be on high)

-### Recommended settings
-* Resolution scale - up to around 120% if possible
 * Window mode - borderless

 ### Controls